Richard Williams, Notre Dame Sociology

 Nested01.do - Stata program for Prelude to comparing coefficients across nested models

-Comparing Logit & Probit Coefficients Between Nested Models (Extended Version).
-OPTIONAL.
-This is actually an older version of the handout but it includes several additional points that might be helpful.
+Also Available to Anyone: The earlier handouts that were eventually incorporated into the published paper are Comparing Logit & Probit Coefficients Between Models (click here for Powerpoint version) and Comparing Logit & Probit Coefficients Between Nested Models (Extended Version).
+(The latter is actually an older version of the handout but it includes several additional points that might be helpful.)

 Assignment 7: Intermediate issues in logistic regression analysis.
 Due Oct 31